Stock your pantry with these essential medicinal herbs for winter health, like burdock root for digestion or marshmallow root for sore throat.

 1. Garlic (Allium sativum)

-Notes on preservation: Clean the husk from the clove and you can pickle the clove in oil, honey or vinegar (see recipe at right).
+Notes on preservation: Clean the husk from the clove and you can pickle the clove in oil, honey or vinegar.
 Garlic can also be infused into oil or made into a tincture.
 Dried cloves can be stored as is or powdered for later use.

 Uses: You can use a garlic-infused oil for ear or topical infections.
 I always prefer to eat medicinal herbs as food for preventive purposes: Along with using fresh garlic in sauces, dressings and marinades, you might also try pickled garlic as a condiment.